yukaagnd/yukita/readme.md

     shop_entries = ShopEntry.objects.all()

     context = {
-        'product_name': 'Sofa Ruang Tamu',
+        # 'product_name': 'Sofa Ruang Tamu',
-        'product_price': 'IDR 1,500,000',
+        # 'product_price': 'IDR 1,500,000',
-        'product_description': 'A sofa-bed with small, neat dimensions which is easy to furnish with, even when space is limited.
-You can make the sofa more comfortable and personal by completing with pillows in different colours and patterns.', 'stock': 1,
+        # 'product_description': 'A sofa-bed with small, neat dimensions which is easy to furnish with, even when space is limited.
+You can make the sofa more comfortable and personal by completing with pillows in different colours and patterns.',
+        # 'stock': 1,
-        'product_location': 'Jakarta, Surabaya, Bali',
+        # 'product_location': 'Jakarta, Surabaya, Bali',
         'name' : "Gnade Yuka",
         'kelas' : "PBP-B",
+        'shop_entries' : shop_entries
     }

     return render(request, "main.html", context)